-There are of course several vitamins, minerals and other nutrients that are essential to keeping your skin healthy over the cold months, however these are essential all year round if you want your skin to glow and look amazing.
+There are several vitamins, minerals and other nutrients essential for keeping your skin healthy over the cold months, however these are essential all year round if you want your skin to glow and be healthy.

-Your skin is one of the most powerful indicators as to the state of your body’s health.
+Your skin is a powerful indicator as to the state of your body’s health.

-Dry skin, oily skin, wrinkles, acne and patchy skin are all signs that the body isn’t looking so great health-wise inside.
+Dry skin, oily skin, wrinkles, acne and patchy skin are all signs that the body isn’t performing optimally on the inside.

-Of course, it’s not just about what we DO need to get into our bodies, but also about what NOT to take into your body.
+It’s not just about what we DO need to put into our bodies, but also about what NOT to take into your body.

-Saturated fats, lots of sugar and lots of salt are all bad for the body in general but also for the skin.
+Saturated fats, lots of sugar and lots of salt are all bad for the body in general and also have a negative effect on the skin.

-Alcohol consumption and smoking are also very bad for the body and thus cause the skin to look dull and grey.
+Alcohol consumption and smoking are also very bad for the body and can cause skin to look dull and grey.

-Vitamin A is an essential vitamin for healthy skin as this helps to repair the skin.
+Vitamin A is an essential vitamin for healthy skin as it helps to repair the skin.

 If your skin is dry or scaly, it could be an indication that you are lacking in vitamin A and should increase your intake.

-People who suffer from skin problems such as psoriasis are more often than not prescribed with a topical form of vitamin A to help regulate skin cell growth and prevent build up of cells, which causes flaky scales.
+People who suffer from skin problems such as psoriasis are often prescribed with a topical form of vitamin A to help regulate skin cell growth and prevent build up of cells, which can cause flaky scales.

-It can help to reduce the appearance of wrinkles and other signs of ageing such as age spots, helping you look younger.
+Vitamin A however is also powerful for anti-ageing; it can help to reduce the appearance of wrinkles and other signs of ageing such as age spots.

-To increase your vitamin A intake naturally, make sure you get eggs, carrots, pumpkin and green leafy vegetables like kale, cabbage and spinach.
+To increase your vitamin A intake naturally, make sure you consume plenty of eggs, carrots, pumpkin seeds and green leafy vegetables such as kale, cabbage and spinach.

-Most people are aware that vitamin is one of the essential vitamins for your skin, as it is marketed by many beauty companies in moisturisers loaded with the stuff.
+Most people are aware that vitamin is one of the essential vitamins for your skin, as it is marketed by many beauty companies as a key ingredient in many moisturisers.

-Vitamin E is one of the strong antioxidants that helps to fight free radicals in the body, and it’s these free radicals that are responsible for many of the causes of premature skin ageing.
+Vitamin E is one of the strong antioxidants that helps to fight free radicals in the body.
+These free radicals are responsible for many of the causes of premature skin ageing.

-So vitamin E helps to prevent wrinkles, age spots, lines and stretch marks especially when applied to the skin, however eating vitamin E rich foods helps too, including green leafy vegetables, wheat germ, sunflower seeds, olives, almonds and peanuts.
+So vitamin E helps to prevent wrinkles, age spots, lines and stretch marks especially when applied to the skin, however eating vitamin E rich foods helps too.
+Include green leafy vegetables, wheat germ, sunflower seeds, olives, almonds and peanuts in your diet regularly.